 Genitourinary cancers refer to cancers of the urinary system of men and women and the reproductive organs in men.
 Women also develop cancer in their reproductive organs, which are classified as gynecologic cancers.

 Urinary cancers are diseases that form when abnormal cells grow in the prostate, bladder, kidney, adrenal gland, urethra, or other parts of the urinary tract system.
-The UMMC Cancer Institute genitourinary team treats both men and women with these types of cancer.
+The UMMC Cancer Center and Research Institute genitourinary team treats both men and women with these types of cancer.
 Genital cancers in men include penile and testicular cancer.

 Team members meet as a group monthly to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
 Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 UMMC urologists screen for prostate cancer in men beginning around age 50.
 African-American men or men with a close family history of prostate cancer should talk to their doctor about beginning the annual screening earlier.
 Men can also conduct a self-exam for testicular cancers at home.